Sardinia: a hiker’s paradise

 Then you follow a track to the forestry station of Marganai, before descending through a wooded valley.
 Your return is through the cave.

-• Walking from Cantoniera Porto Conte to Punta del Giglio (Walk 22): This pleasant walk leads through pines and coastal macchia (now under EU ‘Natura 2000’ protection) to the cliffs at Punta del Giglio, from where you enjoy a magnificent view of the opposite limestone cliffs of Capo Caccia.
+This pleasant walk leads through pines and coastal macchia (now under EU ‘Natura 2000’ protection) to the cliffs at Punta del Giglio, from where you enjoy a magnificent view of the opposite limestone cliffs of Capo Caccia.

-Tips for hiking in Sardinia
+Tips for walking in Sardinia

 • Plan ahead: Check weather forecasts and ensure you have the necessary equipment.